PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating an Achievement/ActionScript Achievements.md

 ```

-Finally, to finish the *Achievement* setup, all you have to do is call the Event that awards the Player the '*Cloud Achievement'* that has been created in the Portal.
+Finally, to finish the *Achievement* set up, all you have to do is call the Event that awards the Player the '*Cloud Achievement'* that has been created in the Portal.

 In this tutorial, we're going to call the Event when the authenticated Player receives a highscore message: